ziap/ziap.github.io/content/blog/sin-approx/index.md

     print(f"q = {q}")
 ```

-Here's an example of order \[6/6\] Padé approximation in C. It agrees to the
+Here's an example of the order \[6/6\] Padé approximation in C. It agrees with
-Taylor series of order 12, but in terms of computation it's more expensive and
+the Taylor series of order 12, but in terms of computation, it's more expensive
-less precise because of the extra division.
+and less precise because of the extra division.

 ```c
 float sin_pade_6_6(float x) {